riflemanIm/alex-admin/README.md

 #  Alex-admin
-Wed admin for working local users (on linux)
+Web admin for working local users (on linux)

 ## API settings and start
 ###  `cd api`